Times Square (Hong Kong): History

 The site was previously occupied by the original Sharp Street tram depot of the Hong Kong Tramways, another of the Wharf's subsidiary operations acquired in 1974.
 The Executive Council approved Tramways' plan to relocate its depots to Sai Wan Ho and Sai Ying Pun in July 1986, on the argument that the HK$3.5 million in operating costs savings would allow for tram fares to be held down.
 Additionally the noise of maintenance and tram movements at night was said to have long been a nuisance to surrounding residential buildings.

 The area was predominantly residential, and the Town Planning Board insisted that the project did not include any more residential space.
 In July 1987, Wharf unveiled draft plans to redevelop the site into 1600000 sqft of office and retail space.
 Following the relocation of Wanchai depot, the site was surrendered to its associate in 1988.

 In 1991, the concrete plans were announced: the project would create 186,000 m^{2} of retail and office complex, an estimated construction cost of HK$ 2 billion.

-At the time, this part of Wanchai/Causeway Bay was deemed "not a very attractive part of town".
-The developer's debt levels and the uncertainty over sovereignty also rendered project financing more problematic.
+At the time, the developer's debt levels and the uncertainty over sovereignty also rendered project financing more problematic.
 Now it is considered prime property in the heart of Causeway Bay.